stanford-rc/www.sherlock.stanford.edu/src/docs/overview/glossary.md

 : Infiniband is a networking standard that features high bandwidth and low latency.
-The current Infiniband devices are capable of transferring data at up to 100 Gbits/sec with less than a microsecond latency.
-As of this writing, the popular Infiniband versions are FDR (Fourteen Data Rate) with 56 Gbits/sec and EDR (Enhanced Data Rate) with 100 Gbits/sec.
+The current Infiniband devices are capable of transferring data at up to 200 Gbits/sec with less than a microsecond latency.
+As of this writing, the popular Infiniband versions are HDR (High Data Rate) with 200 Gbits/sec and EDR (Enhanced Data Rate) with 100 Gbits/sec.

 #### IOPS